War on I-4: Baseball

 The schools claim two different baseball records due to when they declare the first meeting occurred.
-According to South Florida, they lead the baseball series 86–85, with the first meeting occurring on March 13, 1971, with the Bulls winning 5–1 in Tampa.
-However, according to UCF the first meeting was FTU's 6–3 victory over South Florida on April 12, 1973, in Orlando, making the series an 84–83 UCF lead.
+According to South Florida, they lead the baseball series 89–86, with the first meeting occurring on March 13, 1971, with the Bulls winning 5–1 in Tampa.
+However, according to UCF the first meeting was FTU's 6–3 victory over South Florida on April 12, 1973, in Orlando, making the series an 86–85 South Florida lead.

-It is by far the most-played sport between the two teams, with 171 (or 167 according to UCF) meetings.
+It is by far the most-played sport between the two teams, with 175 (or 171 according to UCF) meetings.
 The two teams have played four times in the NCAA tournament (all of which coming in Regional play), splitting the games 2–2.
-Each team has won once head-to-head in the American Athletic Conference baseball tournament, with the Knights winning in the 2017 quarterfinal and the Bulls winning in the 2021 championship game.
+The two teams faced off three times in the American Athletic Conference baseball tournament, with the Knights winning in the 2017 quarterfinal and the Bulls winning in the 2021 championship game and the 2023 quarterfinal.